-Conservative management of rectal prolapse is particularly useful in those unfit for surgery, with minimal symptoms, or in children (as most prolapses will resolve spontaneously).
+Conservative management of rectal prolapse is more common in those unfit for surgery, with minimal symptoms, or in children (as most prolapses in children will resolve spontaneously).

-Initial management includes improved dietary fibre and fluid intake, reducing constipation and the time spent straining.
+Initial management often involves increasing dietary fibre and fluid intake.
 Minor mucosal prolapses may be banded in clinic, although this is prone to recurrence.

 - Rectal prolapse can be either partial or full thickness prolapse